Is Debris Removal Covered by Home Insurance - YA

 What if a tree blows over, but doesn't damage by home?

-In this case, it is really tricky.
-To be honest, you don't want to file claim here anyway, as the costs to remove the tree are probably less than $1,000.
+Falling trees are really tricky in home insurance.
+To be honest, you usually don't want to file claim if there is no structural damage, as the cost to remove a tree is probably less than $1,000.
 If there is no other damage to your house, you may not even get paid out by the carrier because of your deductible.
 In general, we recommend not filing a homeowners claim unless the total damage, including debris removal costs, are more than 3x your deductible.

 The Tricky Part of a Fallen Tree